sabamadadi/Mid-Wrap-Up/README.md

 # Wrap Up Assignment

+Fifth Assignment of Advanced Programming course at Shahid Beheshti University (Spring 2023)

+Score: 100 out of 100

 In this assignment, you will solve some easy examples to wrap up what you've learned through this semester and a warm up after holidays!